Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-03.md

 <!-- > -->

+### em

-When we set font-size we often set the size in `em`s.
+When we set `font-size` we often set the size in `em`s.
 This is a relative unit.
 It represents a multiple of the current font size.

 ```CSS
 body {